 Consider high conviction value investing, which sounds so simple — buy the cheapest highest quality stocks you can find.
 The problem with these strategies is they can underperform for long stretches of time!
 After 6 years of underperformance, are you really going to stick with the strategy?
 For most advisors (and their clients) and DIY investors, the answer would be NO!

 So diversifying across high-conviction active ideas is critical!
 Ideally, we could find strategies that work well at different times, and then just allocate a portion to each of the strategies.
-For example, as shown here and here, Value and Momentum tend to work well at different times.
-So one might consider investing in BOTH value and momentum, as opposed to focusing on the absolute merit of one over the other.
+For example, as shown in our blogs about how to combined value and momentum, part one and part two, Value and Momentum tend to work well at different times.
+So one might consider investing in both value and momentum, as opposed to focusing on the absolute merit of one over the other.

-Overall, we outline two reasonable approaches to using high conviction active ETFs: Core-satellite and high-conviction.
+Overall, we outline two reasonable approaches to using high conviction factor funds: Core-satellite and high-conviction.
 For those advisors and investors who want to track an index and hope to beat the market by a small amount, the core-satellite approach may be the best route.
 For advisors and investors with more informed clients that minimize career risk concerns, the high-conviction route may be a better approach.